DLR-AMR/t8code/JOSS/paper.md

 quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids.
-Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`'s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
+Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`'s modular code structure and clear distinction between low- and high-level mesh operations.
 This gives our AMR solution an unique position in the market catering for a wide range of use cases.
 Currently, `t8code` is optimized for grid-based applications using face-to-face connectivity between elements, such as Finite-Volume and Discontinuous Galerkin methods.
 In the future, we plan to support node-to-node connectivity and hanging nodes resolution to further increase the range of applications, such as Finite Element methods.
-More information on `t8code`'s feature set and on how to include it in an application can be found in [@holke2023t8code].

 # Exemplary application